 Through public workshops, meetings and online feedback, the community made clear the need to support the non-profits in St. Johns County.
 Many non-profits in the community receive appropriations from the County's general fund budget.
-The SLFRF program allows the County to broaden its support to non-profits and extend additional services to the community.
-The non-profits supported by the community provide critical services to the residents such as adolescent substance abuse treatment, services for adolescent and adult single mothers, services to help at-risk youth avoid criminal pathways, and homeless services, among others.
+The SLFRF program allows the County to broaden its support to non-profits and extend additional services to the

 Output and outcome measures are required as part of the subrecipient agreement between United Way and St. Johns County.
 United Way, as the administrator of the non-profit grant program, will monitor the output and outcome measures of the individual subgrantees.
 As a wide variety of eligible projects are available through the non-profit program, in addition to the required KPIs as specified by the Treasury, other KPIs were applied individually by grant.

 Output: 23 nonprofits were awarded operational grants in the amount of \$4.6 million and 2 entities were awarded capital expenditure grants.
 Habitat for Humanity was awarded \$949,280 to assist with infrastructure for the Volusia Woods Affordable Housing Project and Ability Housing was awarded \$1,207,134 for infrastructure for the Villages of New Augustine 92-unit apartment complex.

-Outcomes: Aggregate performance data for the KPIs enumerated by the Treasury's Compliance and Reporting Guidance are provided below as of June 30, 2024.
+Outcomes: Aggregate performance data for the KPIs enumerated by the Treasury's Compliance and Reporting Guidance are provided below as of June 30, 2025.

-Key Performance Indicators Number Served Households receiving eviction prevention services 178 Affordable housing units preserved or developed 25 Individuals enrolled in sectoral job training programs 352 Individuals completing sectoral job training programs 43 Individuals participating in summer youth employment programs 0 Students participating in evidence-based tutoring programs 1,325 Children served by childcare and early learning (pre-school/pre-K ages 3-5) 140 Families served by home visiting 189
+United Way/St. Johns County Non-Profit Grant Program KPIs Key Performance Indicators 2023 Number Served 2024 Number Served Total Households receiving eviction prevention services 144 145 289 Affordable housing units preserved or developed 40 14 54 Individuals enrolled in sectoral job training programs 315 99 414 Individuals completing sectoral job training programs 0 0 0 Individuals participating in summer youth employment programs 0 0 0 Students participating in evidence-based tutoring programs 1,068 468 1536 Children served by childcare and early learning (pre- school/pre-K ages 3-5) 60 60 120 Families served by home visiting 159 60 219